vuetags/vuetags/packages/documentation/tags/inputs/text-area.md

 ### `modifiers`

 Modifiers can be used to modify values on input.
 This modifies the value when typing, when pasting and when providing an initial value.
 These are either a single filter or an array of multiple modifiers.
-They can be predefined presets, regular expressions or custom functions.
+They can be predefined presets, regular expressions and/or custom functions.

 When you use multiple modifiers, they are executed in order in which they are provided.